How to Make Red Velvet Cupcakes with Cream Cheese Frosting

 One of my favorite holidays is Valentines day, because of all the rich and colorful sweets I get to make.
 Continuing my trend of baking cupcakes for every occasion, I wanted to make Red Velvet cupcakes for Valentines Day this year.
 These are super rich and sweet, and are the perfect gift for your Valentine or a sweet snack for your family.
 Out of all of my different cupcakes, these are a favorite from friends and family.

 Four the decorations, I used melted candy melts and a mold.
-As I talked about last time I made mermaid-themed cupcakes, I melted the Wilton candy melts using their, candy melt pot, which does the job perfectly.
+As I talked about last time I made mermaid-themed cupcakes, I melted the using their, which does the job perfectly.
 The pot heats the candy to just the right temperature and keeps it at the correct temperature, instead of cooling or heating the candy too much, which was sometimes the issue when I tried to use a fondue pot.

 Valentine's Day Recipes